AElfProject/AElf/docs-sphinx/getting_started/smart_contracts/developing_smart_contracts.rst

 The test folder
 ^^^^^^^^^^^^^^^

-The test folder similarly contains a proto subfolder, along with a setup file used to establish the unit testing environment for blockchain smart contracts.
-It defines test module classes and a base test class, facilitating context loading, stub class retrieval, and stub acquisition methods.
-As a result, these classes and methods are employed in unit tests to conduct various tests on the smart contract.

 Similarly, the **test** folder contains a proto subfolder, along with a setup file used to establish the unit testing environment for blockchain smart contracts.
 It defines test module classes and a base test class, facilitating context loading, stub class retrieval, and stub acquisition methods.
 These classes and methods are